FindMySchool LogoFindMySchool

 Year 7 entry is coordinated through Solihull Council for families living in Solihull, and through a family’s home local authority for those living elsewhere.

-The local authority deadline for secondary applications for September 2026 entry is 31 October 2025, with offers made on Monday 2 March 2026 (because 1 March falls on a weekend).
+The local authority deadline for secondary applications for September 2027 entry is 31 October 2026, with offers made on 1 March 2027.

 The school’s published admissions arrangements set a Year 7 admission number of 215 and outline oversubscription priorities including looked after and previously looked after children, exceptional social or medical need, catchment, siblings, children of staff, and then distance measured in a straight line for those outside catchment.

 Demand is strong.
-In the available admissions dataset, the school is marked oversubscribed, with 362 applications and 228 offers, indicating around 1.59 applications per offer in that dataset.
+In the available admissions results, the school is marked oversubscribed, with 362 applications and 228 offers, indicating around 1.59 applications per offer in that results.

 For families assessing their chances, two practical steps help.
 First, understand whether your address is within the defined catchment used for admissions.
 Second, measure precisely rather than estimating.
 FindMySchoolMap Search is useful for checking distance accurately against published criteria, particularly where distance becomes decisive after priority categories are applied.